About J Bar J Youth Services

 CASCADE YOUTH & FAMILY CENTER

 A safe haven for young people in jeopardy: Providing runaway and homeless teens with safe, stable living conditions, mediation with family, and innovative options for developing self-sufficiency.
 Providing victims of human trafficking support for rebuilding their lives.

 Homeless and Runaway Youth: Outreach provides kids living on the street with drop-in hours to shower and have a meal as well as get access to other help, including mediation with family.
 Emergency Shelter gives teens a safe place to escape the perils of living on the streets, and longer-term Transitional Living at the LOFT helps them complete their education and develop skills for self-sufficiency.
 CYFC offers only shelter and programs of its kind within 200 miles.

-Learn more about our shelter and programs for homeless and runaway youth and victims of human trafficking.
+Learn more about our shelter and programs for homeless and runaway youth.